 Details of ISA Agreements

 - Cap on Payback Amounts.
 Many schools set a limit on the amount you have to pay back on your ISA.
-This cap can be anywhere from 100% to 250% of the amount you received through the program.
+This payment cap can be anywhere from 100% to 250% of the amount you received through the program.
 That way, if you go on to start a billion-dollar business like Facebook, the school doesn’t get to claim a share of your massive windfall.

 - No Limits on Career Choice.
 An ISA is clearly a better deal for the school if you take the highest-paying job you can get.
 However, if you prefer a job with lower pay that’s more satisfying in other ways, the school can’t force you to turn it down.
 As long as you’re paying a percentage of your income as agreed, you’re fulfilling the terms of your ISA.